martinrybak/futuristic/README.md

 }
 ```

 The optional `busyBuilder` displays a widget when the `Future` is busy executing.
-By default, it shows a `CircularProgressIndicator`.
+By default, it shows a centered `CircularProgressIndicator`.
 By displaying this, we inform the user that the operation is in progress and also prevent the `Future` from being triggered twice accidentally.

 The optional `errorBuilder` displays a widget when the `Future` has failed with an `Error` or `Exception`.
 This is provided as a parameter, together with a `retry` function that can be called to "retry" the `Future`.